spoonboy-io/switch/README.md

 ## Why?

-Formulating the JavaScript for Morpheus Option List REST translation scripts can be complex, while any JSON file which presents as an array of `name` and value `keys`, needs no translation script whatsoever since Morpheus is able to interpret it automatically.
+Formulating the JavaScript for Morpheus Option List REST translation scripts can be complex, while any JSON file which presents as an array of `name` and `value` keys, needs no translation script whatsoever since Morpheus is able to interpret it automatically.

 So, Switch takes a complex JSON payload, which would require a translation script to parse in Morpheus, and creates a simple representation of the data needed for the option list.